 In fact, one of the most notable features of the whole site is the very real French feel that you can experience while you are there.
 While other areas are much more focused on attracting foreign tourism to them, Burgundy retains an understated appeal, a kind of local secret that only natives are in on, and that is more likely to enhance the cultural aspect of your experience.

-Furthermore, while many inexperienced English teachers tend to head to the comfortable and familiar sights, Burgundy is a great place for a more senior professional to hone their craft, and really add value to their CV, or indeed settle more permanently if the mood takes them.
+While many inexperienced English teachers tend to head to the comfortable and familiar sights, Burgundy is a great place to hone your craft, and add value to your CV.

 The Alps